manips-sai-org/sai2-interfaces/README.md

 # Sai2-interfaces

 sai2-interfaces provides two main tools to enables users to quickly develop controllers and simulations with the sai libraries:
 1. Wrappers for controller setup (around sai2-primitives library), simulation (sai2-simulation library) and graphic visualization (sai2-graphics library).
-The code for those is in the src/ folder.
+The code for those is in the `src/` folder.
 Those wrappers enable:
 	- Easy setup and configuration of controllers and simulated worlds from xml/urdf files
 	- A lot of interactability with the controllers and simulation/visualization via redis
 	- Built-in data logging functionality
 	- Automatic generation of a html file for web-based ui interaction with the controller and simulation/visualization
-2. A web browser based user interface to interact in real time with the controllers and simulation/visualization split in two parts:
+2. A web browser based user interface to interact in real time with the controllers and simulation/visualization.
+The code for this is in the `ui/` folder.
+It is split in two parts:
 	- The backend server running locally (no internet connection required at runtime) with python
 	- The frontend composed of a collection of custom html/css elements such as sliders, toggle buttons, tabs to switch between controllers and so on